ishmayat/NC-News/README.md

 Web Links
-Link to the hosted version on Render https://issh-nc-news.onrender.com/api PostgreSQL database is hosted on SupabaseL https://zxtiguqhfypnzklkkohr.supabase.co
+Link to the hosted version on Render https://issh-nc-news.onrender.com/api PostgreSQL database is hosted on SupabaseL https://supabase.com

 Getting Started
 Fork the repo in GitHub and clone using the git clone command in your terminal.
 CD into the file you have created and run the following commands:

+install node package manager:
+install node-postgres:
-install node package manager: install node-postgres: $ npm install pg install jest install supertest
+$ npm install pg
+install jest
+install supertest

+A db folder has also been provided with some data, a setup.sql file and a seeds folder.
+Run the following commands to connect and setup the databse:

+npm run setup-dbs
+npm run seed

 To test run the terminal command: npm test psql \c nc_news OR \c nc_news_test SELECT \* from articles/comments/topics/users to check the database connection